cazevedo/multi-robot-gspnr-toolbox/README.md

 ```bash
 git clone https://github.com/cazevedo/multi-robot-gspnr-toolbox.git
 ```
-Run the `install.m` script on MATLAB.
+Run the `install.m` script on MATLAB and you will be directed to the `GettingStarted.mlx` live script.

 Follow the `GettingStarted.mlx` live script.